ehlesp/smallab-k8s-pve-guide/G905 - Appendix 05 ~ Resizing a root LVM volume.md

       swap_1 bkpserver-vg -wi-ao---- 544.00m
     ~~~

-    Now it's `LSize` is 13.72 GiB, and the swap volume has been unaffected by the whole procedure.
+    Now its `LSize` is 13.72 GiB, and the swap volume has been unaffected by the whole procedure.

 5. As a final test, reboot the VM to verify that the changes have not messed up with the system in a bad way.
 This is something you may detect in the VM's boot sequence, although you can see a VM's boot sequence only through a noVNC shell, never through an ssh connection: